mcgredonps/stoqs/doc/instructions/PYDAP.md

 import site
 site.addsitedir('/var/www/pydap/env/lib/python2.7/site-packages')

-# The whole file will look like this.
+# The whole file pydap.wsgi will look like this.
 There may be differences for
 # the paths and python version number.
 This specifies the directory
 # in which pip placed the supporting python files.